Welcome to Town & Country Cotillion

 Suzanne Moncure Hoffman

 Suzanne attended Town & Country from 6th to 8th grade while attending The Collegiate School in Richmond, VA.
-She later enjoyed working there as Dance Assistant and Dance Leader.
+She later enjoyed working there as a Dance Assistant and Dance Leader.
 Her mother, Nancy Moncure was a owner for over 20 years.
-When her mother decided to retire, Suzanne was a natural to become a sponsor and follow in her mother’s footsteps.
+When her mother decided to retire 8 years ago, Suzanne was a natural to become a sponsor and follow in her mother’s footsteps.

 Suzanne attended the University of Oregon where she received a BS degree in Psychology.
 She worked as an elementary teacher for over ten years.
 Currently, Suzanne and her husband Matt live in Bon Air with their three school age children, two of whom are currently involved with Cotillion.